charlottedaumal/hopfield-networks/README.md

 You need to run the test_HopfieldNetwork.py file to run all the pytests and the doctests.

--> In the terminal, type the command "pytest test_HopfieldNetwork.py", then, to see the coverage, type the command "coverage run -m pytest test_HopfieldNetwork.py" and then "coverage report -m".
+-> In the terminal, type the command `pytest test_HopfieldNetwork.py`, then, to see the coverage, type the command "coverage run -m pytest test_HopfieldNetwork.py" and then "coverage report -m".

 -> To only run the doctests, click on "Run Doctests in functions" on PyCharm